 What Are Model Articles of Association?

 Model Articles of Association provide a standardised set of articles that companies can adopt on incorporation.
-They are a model framework drafted by the Department for Business, Energy & Industrial Strategy (BEIS).
+They are a model framework originally drafted by the Department for Business, Energy & Industrial Strategy (BEIS), now part of the Department for Business and Trade.

 The Companies (Model Articles) Regulations 2008 outline Model Articles for various company types including private limited companies.
 Adopting Model Articles means a company does not need to formulate bespoke articles.